National Doorstep - The Valet Trash Service Experts

 ☑ Provide Recycling & Trash Service For 4+ unit buildings, contract a licensed hauler for recycling and trash; ensure separate collection and compliant delivery.
 DPW — Service Overview

-☑ Meet Capacity & Container Standards Provide at least 32 gal/unit/week capacity; co-locate recycling with trash; provide equal volume access; secure lids; display clear labels/signage.
+☑ Meet Capacity & Container Standards Provide at least 32 gal/unit/week capacity; co-locate recycling with trash; provide equal volume access; secure lids and clear labels.
 DC Code §8-1031.04(a)(1) · DPW One-Pager

 ☑ Annual Resident Education Provide move-in packets, bin-side signage, and annual communication on what to recycle and how to set out. §8-1031.04(a)(2)

-☑ Annual Staff Training Train janitorial/ops staff on source separation and container management at least once per year. §8-1031.04(a)(3)
+☑ Annual Staff Training Train janitorial/operations staff on source separation and container management at least once per year. §8-1031.04(a)(3)

-☑ Designate a Compliance Agent Name an individual to implement the program and liaise with DPW/haulers. §8-1031.04(a)(4)
+☑ Designate a Compliance Agent Appoint an individual to implement the program and coordinate with DPW and haulers. §8-1031.04(a)(4)

-☑ File Source Separation Plan (80+ units) Multifamily 80+ units: submit Source Separation Plan by April 1 each year; include agent/contact, hauler details, current generation, education program, and diversion strategy.
+☑ File Source Separation Plan (80+ units) Multifamily 80+ units: submit Source Separation Plan by April 1 each year; include agent/contact, hauler info, generation data, education program, and diversion strategy.
 Maintain 5-year records.
 DPW — SSP · §8-1031.04(b)

-☑ Monitor Hauler & Contamination Verify separate collection and proper delivery; track contamination and adjust education/service to avoid surcharges/fines.
+☑ Monitor Hauler & Contamination Verify separate collection and proper delivery; track contamination and adjust resident education to avoid surcharges or fines.
 Fines Schedule

 Washington, DC Recycling — Compliance Summary